openvswitch/ovs/Documentation/intro/install/dpdk.rst

 Affinity
 ~~~~~~~~

-For superior performance, DPDK pmd threads and Qemu vCPU threads needs to be
+For superior performance, DPDK pmd threads and Qemu vCPU threads need to
-affinitized accordingly.
+have affinity set accordingly.

 - PMD thread Affinity

   A poll mode driver (pmd) thread handles the I/O of all DPDK interfaces
   assigned to it.
 A pmd thread shall poll the ports for incoming packets,
   switch the packets and send to tx port.
 A pmd thread is CPU bound, and needs
-  to be affinitized to isolated cores for optimum performance.
-Even though a
+  to be have affinity set to isolated cores for optimum performance.
+Even
-  PMD thread may exist, the thread only starts consuming CPU cycles if there is
+  though a PMD thread may exist, the thread only starts consuming CPU cycles if
-  at least one receive queue assigned to the pmd.
+  there is at least one receive queue assigned to the pmd.

   .. note::
     On NUMA systems, PCI devices are also local to a NUMA node.
 Unbound rx